andrewbluepiano/macOS-CatalinaForensicsTool/README.md

 # <img src="https://i.imgur.com/cGllffv.png" width="75" height="75" /> CatalinaForensicsTool
+(On the back table for a minute while I work on other projects)

 A GUI frontend for AppleScript (shell, etc) based forensic artifact retreival.

 See Wiki for detailed information.